Knot Mosaics with Corner Connection Tiles: Knot Mosaics for Prime Knots

 \begin{proof} We can assume that the top row of the mosaic is not blank by shifting all tiles up, if necessary.
 Consider the first non-blank tile (from left to right) in this first row.
 It clearly cannot have four connection points, otherwise the connection point in the top, left corner of this tile would not be suitably connected.
 So this first tile must have two connection points, meaning it is a single-arc tile ($T_2$ or $T_3$) or a diagonal line segment ($T_6$).
 If the first non-blank tile is a single-arc tile $T_3$ with a connection point that touches the top of the mosaic, then this connection point must suitably-connect with the adjacent tile to the right.
 As we see in the first part of Figure \ref{fig:corner-tile-single-arc}, this will always lead to an unlinked component, a kink, or space-inefficiency.
 We get a similar result if it is a single-arc tile $T_2$ that is in the corner of the mosaic.

-If the first non-blank tile is a single-arc tile $T_2$ that is not in the corner (i.e. has a blank tile in the preceding column), then the left connection point must suitably-connect with the adjacent tile below it or with the diagonally adjacent tile below and to the left.
-If it is the adjacent tile, the result will be symmetrically equivalent to those in the first part of Figure \ref{fig:corner-tile-single-arc}.
-If it is connected to the tile below and to the left, then the adjacent tile below either is blank or is non-blank with inefficiency or unlinked components, as shown in the second part of Figure \ref{fig:corner-tile-single-arc}.
-In the case that the tile below is blank, the single-arc tile in question can be flipped down, removing it from the first row.
+If the first non-blank tile is a single-arc tile $T_2$ that is not in the corner (i.e. has a blank tile in the preceding column), then the left connection point must suitably-connect with the tile directly below it or with the tile diagonally below to the left.
+If it is the tile directly below, the result will be symmetrically equivalent to those in the first part of Figure \ref{fig:corner-tile-single-arc}.
+If it is connected to the tile below and to the left, then the tile directly below either is blank or is non-blank with inefficiency or unlinked components, as shown in the second part of Figure \ref{fig:corner-tile-single-arc}.
+In the case that the tile below is blank, then the mosaic is not space-efficient or the single-arc tile in question can be flipped down, removing it from the first row.
 Therefore, we may assume that the first non-blank tile in the first row is a diagonal line segment $T_6$.
 By symmetry, we are able to conclude that the last non-blank tile of this row is a diagonal line segment $T_5$.
 If the $T_6$ tile is immediately followed by the $T_5$ tile, the result is either a link or the mosaic is not space-efficient, as seen in Figure \ref{fig:first-row-tiles}.
 By symmetry, we are able to reach an analogous conclusion for the first and last non-blank row or column.

 \end{proof}

 \begin{lemma} Any $2 \times 2$ sub-mosaic of a knot mosaic contains at most two tiles with four connection points $T_7$, $T_8$, $T_9$, or $T_{10}$.
 In particular, there can only be two crossing tiles in any $2 \times 2$ sub-mosaic. \end{lemma}